ESA-VirES/VirES-Server/vires/custom_data_format_description.md

 The ITRF latitude and longitude are mandatory.
-**The radius is optional, but when not provided, the geomagnetic models and magnetic coordinates requiring exact position cannot be evaluated.** It is, therefore recommended to always provide the complete set of coordinates, including the radius.
+**The radius is optional, but when not provided, the geomagnetic models and magnetic coordinates requiring exact position cannot be evaluated.** It is, therefore, recommended to always provide the complete set of coordinates, including the radius.

 The additional variables can be of a scalar or vector numerical type.